 “There is power inherent in committing yourself to the process of creating health in all levels of your life.”
 Christiane Northrup, M.D.

-The ways that seizures impact your life can be greatly helped through psychotherapy.
+The ways that seizures impact your life can be greatly helped through mindfulness-based psychotherapy as practiced by Dr. Moenter.
 Internal and external resources, such as support from family and friends, your work environment, financial stability, and a general sense of emotional well-being, all inform the quality of life you experience after being diagnosed with epilepsy and/or psychogenic non-epileptic seizures.

 The loss of control over your body and/or mind and the unpredictability of seizures can have a significant emotional impact on your life.